ronakrm/ronakrm.github.io/_drafts/ioi-tails.md

 For both of these slicing by first-order obvious dataset groups did not show anything interesting (check the notebook in the repo).

 ## Final Thoughts
 When we can, we should brute force all inputs that make reasonable sense and _look at the full distribution_.
 I'm becoming more interested
-generally in bounding worst-case behaviors as a safety angle: this one toy setup where the worst-case is not being handled correctly.
+generally in bounding worst-case behaviors as a safety angle: this is one toy setup where the worst-case is not being handled correctly.
 If your name is Lisa or Alicia you may feel this more concretely, let alone if your name is uncommon, non-Western, or multi-token.
 As we worry more and more about extreme tail-risk failure modes,